 The project started in 2020, during Corona time.
-After some talks with a local company the idea was growing to use a display for making data from vehicles visible on the dashboard.
-To make it more universal, I was investigating how it could made more generic and ordered some Asian display modules from Nextion, Topway and Eastrising.
+After some talks with a local company the idea was launched to develop a display system to visualize data from vehicles on a dashboard.
+To make it more universal, I investigated how I could make it more generic and I ordered some display modules from Nextion, Topway and Eastrising.

-The module contained a graphical chip which was commonly used in a lot of demo projects and of wich some demo code was already available.
+The module contained a graphical chip which was commonly used in a lot of demo projects and where demo code was already available.
 This was a perfect start to do some experiments with a ST Nucleo kit.

-It resulted in the development of two proof of concepts where I used two 3, 4 inch TFT panels, one with resistive and one with capacitive touch interface.
-The Nucleo boards were mounted together with the Eastrising boards in two housings that were milled to contain openings for the displays.
-There was a piëzo buzzer and a small gap to ensure that the sound could leave the case.
+This resulted in the development of two proof of concepts where I used two 3, 4 inch TFT panels, one with resistive and one with capacitive touch interface.
+The Nucleo boards were mounted together with the Eastrising boards in two housings that were milled for the displays.
+There was a piëzo buzzer and a small gap to ensure that the sound could leave the enclosure.

 I programmed a demo with 3 pages.
 The first page was an automotive application to drive signalization patterns in vans and trucks.
-The second demo was an industrial interface to show a progress bar, some data and alarms and the third one was a home automation system to put on/off lamps, TV and mains, change heating level and drive window shutters.
+The second demo was an industrial interface to show a progress bar, some data and alarms and the third one was a home automation system to put lamps on and off, switch on TV and mains plugs, change heating level and drive window shutters.
 I used Mbed which was a populair OS at that time.
-It worked together with a Python script that sends serial data to a command interpreter to provide the neccesary feedback and interaction as it was a real hardware application interface.
+I made a combo with a Python script that sends serial data to a command interpreter to provide the neccesary feedback and interaction to let it behave like it was talking to a real hardware interface.

 I presented this solution as an eye-catcher two times on Abbis Kortrijk, Belgium (2020 and 2022) and gathered some feedback.
 I heard that most applications need bigger screens and that flexibility is an important advantage.
-In 2023/2024 I had a meeting with some additional companies and they showed some interest in such product.
+In the period 2023/2024 I had a meeting with some additional companies and they were interested in such kind of product.

 - Home automation to visualize the level of water tank, shutters, etc.